neo4j-partners/hands-on-lab-neo4j-and-bedrock/Discussion - Questions and Next Steps.md

 ## Lab 4 - Exploring Data
 This section of the lab could be greatly expanded.

-## Lab 5 - Graph Data Science
+## Lab 5 - Parsing Data
-With a novel data set combined with a novel approach to machine learning, there's enough material here for numerous business applications or academic papers.
-Some areas that might be interesting to explore in the future follow...

-The data set isn't normalized.
-Between these large asset managers, it's quite likely they own a significant portion of the stock outstanding for certain issues.
-So rather than measuring shares or value, a more powerful feature might be percentage of float outstanding.

-That then leads to a question about what other data could be used to enrich this dataset.
-You wouldn't have to go far to enrich it with data from other forms.
-For instance, Form 4, consists of filings for high level executives and directors of companies.
-We didn't use that data for this lab as it's not particularly connected, so the graphs were disparate.
-However, if it were used in combination with the Form 13 data, it might give some pretty interesting graphs.

-Other more traditional data could be used to enrich this dataset as well.
-Shares outstanding was noted above.
-There might well be interesting interactions between dates of filings like a 10-K or 10-Q and changes in asset manager holdings.

-That then brings us to the supervised learning problem we explored today.
-We looked at what we could compute from this dataset and decided to predict change in holdings over time.
-There are many other things we could try to predict.
-One obvious thing would be for a given asset manager, trying to predict what securities they will buy in the future based on the current holdings.
-If you're in the broker dealer space, it would be pretty easy to introspect holdings and build a recommendation engine off of it.
-Of course, one question there is whether you'd want to recommend similar holdings or something diffferent to diversify?

-The projection we used consisted only of the nodes.
-We could use node properties as well.
-GDS currently supports on float valued properties.
-But, we have both shares and value as fields we could have used there.
-It also would have been easy enough to convert an identifier like CUSIP to a float but that probably wouldn't have much predictive value in the projection.

-Regarding the embedding, that is one approach to creating features.
-We also could have explored other algorithms like Nearest Neighbor to generate community features.

-Some work on tuning the embedding would improve accuracy.
-It is interesting that, even without tuning, the embedding provides more valuable features than either reportCalendarOrQuarter or cusip.
+We only parse 3 files here.
+That's down to very limited quotas.
+With more, we could make a bunch of parallel calls.
+It'd be neat to get to that point and parse all the data that way rather than with LOAD CSV.

-## Lab 6 - SageMaker
+## Lab 6 - Chatbot
-The run time for our Autopilot jobs is about an hour.
-I've seen it as low as 20 minutes and as high as 80.
-Ideally, AWS would provide the ability to output a very poor model simply to verify model sturcutre.
-There's an issue [here](https://github.com/neo4j-partners/hands-on-lab-neo4j-and-sagemaker/issues/2) travking where we are with that.
+The chatbot is somewhat brittle.
+More work could be done to improve it.
+You can almost certainly think up some questions that it should answer but can't.
+That's part of what is so exciting about this space -- everything is developing quickly.

-## Lab 7 - Cleanup
+## Lab 7 - Sematic Search
-The cleanup was a largely manual task.
-We were also forced to enable billing in our new AWS accounts, so there's a risk of burning through our credits and incurring costs.
-It'd be nice if AWS had a model, like some other cloud providers, where the free accounts didn't incur costs unless a user specifically opted in.
+The free trial we're using has very limited quotas.
+That forced us to throttle.
+The result is that one cell takes 10-15 minutes to run.
+We need to cut the data set down to work around that.
+Ultimately the quotas will probably go up.

 ## Next Steps
 We hope you enjoyed these labs.
 If you have any questions, feel free to reach out directly to any of us.
-We'd love the opportunity to explore and support your use cases.
+We'd love the opportunity to explore and support your use cases with your data.